iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - **Claims / classification boundary record (make the “line” explicit)**
   - Keep a short decision note that states how the feature is positioned (e.g., **wellness/informational** vs **medical**), and why.
-  - Capture what language and UI patterns are allowed vs not allowed (so the interface does not accidentally imply a medical/diagnostic claim):
+  - Capture what language and user interface (UI) patterns are allowed vs not allowed (so the interface does not accidentally imply a medical/diagnostic claim):
     - Allowed: “estimate”, “wellness”, “trend”, “informational feedback”
     - Not allowed (unless you truly have the required classification/approvals/evidence): “diagnosis”, “detects”, “treats”, “clinical risk”, “normal/abnormal”, urgent alerts
   - Define what changes trigger a mandatory re-assessment before release: